ManCla/crazyflie-simulation-python/README.md

 ### Running a Test Flight

-To run a test flight it is sufficient to create a `cfSimulation` object (from the simulator) and call its `run()` method.
+To run a test flight it is sufficient to create a `cfSimulation` object and call its `run()` method.
-The run method takes as input the duration of the test flight and a reference to a reference generator object.
+The run method takes as input the duration of the test flight and a reference generator object.
 A minimal example is:

 ```
+from cfSimulator import cfSimulation
+from testCases.referenceGen import Reference

 duration = 10
 trajecoryType = "step"  # step sequence reference
 sim = cfSimulation()